Kamasutra: The Revenge: Controversy

 The director Rupesh Paul decided to replace Sherlyn Chopra, after Chopra uploaded a video clip of the photo shoot of the film on her YouTube channel without seeking his permission.
 He wanted to replace her with Eva Longoria or Mila Kunis.
 Chopra later apologized to him in writing, stating that she would not say or write anything about the film without the consent of the producers.

-On 9 February 2014, Paul filed a lawsuit against Chopra for defamation, alleging that the actress had abused him on the social networking service Twitter.
-On 22 February Paul filed another complaint against Chopra, seeking anticipatory bail.

-By March 2014, however, both parties dropped the lawsuits, publicly stating that they had decided to move on from the misunderstanding.
+On 9 February, Paul filed a lawsuit against Chopra for defamation, alleging that the actress had abused him on the social networking service Twitter.
+By March, however, both parties dropped the lawsuits, publicly stating that they had decided to move on from the misunderstanding.

-In June 2016, Chopra after being asked about the movie after a long period of silence, told the media that she was not involved with movie.
-She stated that it was "not her film" and wished the team well.

-Marketing and release

-The first look poster of Kamasutra, was unveiled at NFDC's film bazaar on 22 November 2012 which was held on the sidelines of International Film Festival of India (IFFI) 2012 in Goa.
-The Kamasutra – Photo Shoot Video with Sherlyn Chopra was revealed on 19 January 2013.